saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- For a given explanatory variable, multicollinearity can assessed by computing a score called the **variance inflation factor** (or VIF), which measures how much the variance of a regression coefficient is inflated due to multicollinearity in the model

 >- The smallest possible value of VIF is one (absence of multicollinearity).
-As a rule of thumb, a VIF value that exceeds 5 or 10 indicates a problematic amount of collinearity (James et al. 2014).
+As a rule of thumb, a VIF value that exceeds 4-5 indicates a problematic amount of collinearity (James et al. 2014).

 >- assessing multicollinearity is useful for the modeling task but may not be that important for predictive tasks.
-In the latter case you want to include certain variables, even if they dramatically inflate our variance, as long as they are good at predicting outcomes.
+In the latter case you want to include certain variables, even if they dramatically inflate our variance, as long as they are good at predicting uknown outcomes.

 ---